Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 If the individual’s employment, business, or holding of an office is terminated during that year, they would no longer be considered a Cyprus tax resident as of that same tax year.

-Calculating Days In and Out of Cyprus
+Cyprus Taxes 2024: Calculating Days In and Out of Cyprus

-For a person to determine whether their income falls under the taxation category of ‘income tax in Cyprus for expats,’ or ‘income tax in Cyprus for residents,’ they would have to combine the total amount of days the have stayed in the country that year, following this calculation format:
+For a person to determine whether their income falls under the taxation category of ‘income tax in Cyprus for expats,’ or ‘income tax in Cyprus for residents,’ they would have to combine the total amount of days they have stayed in the country that year, following this calculation format:

 • The day of arrival in Cyprus counts as a day of residence